jakobib/nkos2016/paper.md

 \section{A KOS classification extracted from Wikidata}

-The following classification of KOS types was extracted from Wikidata via SPARQL (figure \ref{fig:sparql}) and transformed into a table with Perl
-\cite{wdtree}.
-The list, at the time of its creation at July 1st 2016, contains 181 Wikidata items of KOS types, grouped in a multi-hierarchy.
+The following classification of KOS types was extracted from Wikidata via SPARQL (figure \ref{fig:sparql}).
+The command line tool `wdtaxonomy', created especially to extract and display taxonomies, proved to be hugely useful for analysis \cite{wdtaxonomy}.
+The outcome, at the time of its creation at August 23rd 2016, contains 189 Wikidata items of KOS types, grouped in a multi-hierarchy.
 Classes within one level are sorted by their Wikidata identifier, reflecting the relative time when they were added to the database.
 Items with multiple superclasses within the KOS type hierarchy are shown in italics at the their second occurrence, for instance a `\textit{plant taxonomy}' is both a `biological classification' and a `taxonomy'.
 Superclasses from other parts of Wikidata are indicated with upwards pointing arrows ($\uparrow$), for instance `datamodel' is also subclass of `model' and `data set'.
 The numbers right to each class label indicate the current number of instances in Wikidata (if there are any), and after a small plus sign the number of Wikipedia articles or other Wikimedia projects sites linked with the entry (sitelinks).
-To give an example three Wikidata items are marked as instance of `semantic network` and twenty Wikipedia editions include an article about semantic networks ($2{\raisebox{.4\height}{\scalebox{.6}{+}}}20$).
+For instance three Wikidata items are marked as instance of `semantic network` and twenty Wikipedia editions include an article about semantic networks ($3{\raisebox{.4\height}{\scalebox{.6}{+}}}20$).

 \vspace{6mm}]
 \begin{scriptsize}